Outback

 Lots of work has been done providing an excellent visitor museum at the Royal Flying Doctor Base though I was very disappointed to find the viewing deck of the aircraft hanger has been lost.

-We visited Silverton where Max Max was filmed, enjoyed a late afternoon at the spectacular Desert Sculptures overlooking the expansive landscape, a visit to the Palace Hotel made famous by Priscilla, Queen of the Desert followed by an excellent dinner at Trinders Restaurant which I would highly recommend if your ever in Broken Hill.
+We visited Silverton, 21 km north-west of Broken Hill, the operational centre for a number of films including Max Max.
+Later we enjoyed a late afternoon at the spectacular Desert Sculptures overlooking the expansive landscape, a visit to the Palace Hotel made famous by Priscilla, Queen of the Desert followed by an excellent dinner at Trinders Restaurant which I would highly recommend if your ever in Broken Hill.
 If you do not mind some easy steps the Royal Exchange Hotel is worth considering for central location accommodation with great views from the large, expansive balcony.

 SUNDAY 27